Macleykun/initial-setup/roles/initial-setup/README.md

 Example Playbook
 ----------------

-If used in a bigger play, it's best to execute only the tags and therefore you flushing the handlers is needed (i think)
+If used in a bigger play, it's best to execute only the tags or role tag.

 ```yaml
 - name: Initial system setup